You are here

 Over the Plain Houses (Hardcover)

-It's 1939, and the federal government has sent Virginia Furman,a USDA agent, into the North Carolina mountains to instruct families how to modernize their homes and farms.
-There she meets farm wife Irene Lambey, who is immediately drawn to the lady agent's self-possession.
-Already, cracks are emerging in Irenie's fragile marriage to Brodis, an ex-logger turned fundamentalist preacher: she has taken to night ramblings through the woods to escape her husband's bed, storing strange keepsakes in a mountain crevice.
-To Brodis, these are all the signs that Irenietiptoeing through the dark in her billowing white nightshirthas become a witch.
+It's 1939, and the federal government has sent USDA agent Virginia Furman into the North Carolina mountains to instruct families on modernizing their homes and farms.
+There she meets farm wife Irenie Lambey, who is immediately drawn to the lady agent's self-possession.
+Already, cracks are emerging in Irenie's fragile marriage to Brodis, an ex-logger turned fundamentalist preacher: She has taken to night ramblings through the woods to escape her husband's bed, storing strange keepsakes in a mountain cavern.
+To Brodis, these are all the signs that Irenie--tiptoeing through the dark in her billowing white nightshirt--is practicing black magic.
+When Irenie slips back into bed with a kind of supernatural stealth, Brodis senses that a certain evil has entered his life, linked to the lady agent, or perhaps to other, more sinister forces.
+Working in the stylistic terrain of Amy Greene and Bonnie Jo Campbell, this mesmerizing debut by Julia Franks is the story of a woman intrigued by the possibility of change, escape, and reproductive choice--stalked by a Bible-haunted man who fears his government and stakes his integrity upon an older way of life.
+As Brodis chases his demons, he brings about a final act of violence that shakes the entire valley.
+In this spellbinding Southern story, Franks bares the myths and mysteries that modernity can't quite dispel.